ronaldanom/portfolio/README.md

 # Monk in trouble: Adventure game with dynamic physics and AI voice recognition

-**Summary** adventure *Pixel art* style from a spy called "Monk", based on a instution *retro challenges* project *recognized by the director* with skills like *mimetic objects by touch*, teleport and fights with secrets challenges that require to interact with the *real world*.
+Coordinator of a game project *recognized by an institution director* **Summary** adventure *Pixel art* style from a spy called "Monk", based on a instution *retro challenges* and jugability like *mimetic objects by touch*, teleport and fights with secrets challenges that require to interact with the *real world*.
-Low programming tools like **Dlc utilities** that enable to play *overlay*, *cam control*, *interactive mouse menu* to activate hotkeys, icons, autostart, calendar, create groups in *steam* and private chat.
+Low programming tools like **Dlc utilities** main mechanic to play with *overlay*, *cam control*, *interactive mouse menu* and *steam functions* of icons, autostart, calendar, multiplayer and chat.

 ![Monje en Apuros](assets/img/Untitled2.jpg)